BITPOS key bit [start [end [BYTE | BIT]]]

 BITPOS key 0 will return 24, since up to bit 23 all the bits are 1.

 However, this behavior changes if you are looking for clear bits and specify a range with both start and end.
-If no clear bit is found in the specified range, the function returns -1 as the user specified a clear range and there are no 0 bits in that range.
+If a clear bit isn't found in the specified range, the function returns -1 as the user specified a clear range and there are no 0 bits in that range.